DylanPDao/c0323-code-solutions/es6-destructuring/es6-destructuring-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What is destructuring, conceptually?
+- What is destructuring, conceptually? assigns properties of an object to individual variables

-- What is the syntax for `Object` destructuring?
+- What is the syntax for `Object` destructuring? let { property1: variable1, property2: variable2 } = object;

-- What is the syntax for `Array` destructuring?
+- What is the syntax for `Array` destructuring? const [variable] = array

-- How can you tell the difference between destructuring and creating `Object`/`Array` literals?
+- How can you tell the difference between destructuring and creating `Object`/`Array` literals? assignment of literals is on the right vs destructuring is the left

 ## Notes